SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 This section is a straightforward copy and paste exercise but we’ll go through it step by step.

-4.1 First, add the columns required to the `sotn_road` table:
+4.1 First, add the columns required to the `xxxx_road` table:

-    ALTER TABLE public.sotn_road
+    ALTER TABLE public.xxxx_road
       ADD COLUMN source integer,
       ADD COLUMN target integer,
       ADD COLUMN speed_km integer,